 With this command DOs can be written to the card.
 The Tag (simple is provided only) is given in P1/P2 (e.g. 5F50 for URL or 005B for Name).
 For simple DOs only the value is in the data field (without leading Tag/Length).
-The command can be used after correct presentation of CHV3 only.
+The command can only be used after correct presentation of CHV3 (except DO 0101 and DO 0103 after correct verification of CHV2).